Analyzing your theme...

 Koshu has a long history and is said to have been cultivated in Japan for several hundred years.

-The history in Yamanashi Prefecture, formerly Kai Province, is particularly old, and it seems that Koshu was used as a high-quality grape for tribute during the Edo period.
+Koshu has a particularly long history in Yamanashi Prefecture, formerly Kai Province, and was used as a high-quality grape for tribute during the Edo period.

-As a legend of Koshu's origin, there is the "Amemiya Kageyu theory," which says that in 1186, Amemiya Kageyu found a mutant wild grape at Shironodaira in Iwai Village, Yatsushiro District (now Katsunuma Town, Koshu City) and created Koshu.
+A legend about Koshu's origin is the "Amemiya Kageyu theory," which claims that in 1186, Amemiya Kageyu found a mutated wild grape species at Shironodaira in Iwai Village, Yatsushiro District (now Katsunuma Town, Koshu City), and created Koshu.

-The famous "Great Zen Master theory" says that in 718 during the Nara period, the monk Gyoki, who came from the west, was given Koshu by Yakushi Nyorai, but in 2013, analysis of Koshu's nuclear and chloroplast DNA by the National Research Institute of Brewing clarified a more precise origin.
+The famous "Great Zen Master theory," which says that the monk Gyoki, who came from the west during the Nara period in 718, was given Koshu by Yakushi Nyorai, became clearer in 2013 when the National Research Institute of Brewing analyzed Koshu's nuclear and chloroplast DNA, revealing a more precise origin.

-According to that research, it contains DNA from two sources: the European species Vitis vinifera and the Chinese wild species Vitis davidii, revealing that it is a grape variety about 70% vinifera.
+Research shows that Koshu contains DNA from two sources: the European species Vitis vinifera and the Chinese wild species Vitis davidii, with about 70% being closer to vinifera.

-It is believed that Vitis vinifera, born in the Caspian Sea region, passed through China and, after thousands of years of hybridization, arrived in Japan.
+It is believed that Vitis vinifera, born in the Caspian Sea region, passed through China and, after thousands of years of crossbreeding, arrived in Japan.

-Koshu has been highly regarded domestically as Japanese wine, and in 2010 it became the first Japanese indigenous variety to be registered with the OIV (International Organisation of Vine and Wine).
+While Koshu continues to be highly regarded domestically as Japanese wine, it was also the first Japanese indigenous variety registered with the OIV (International Organisation of Vine and Wine) in 2010.

 With registration, the grape variety name "Koshu" can be displayed on wine labels, allowing Koshu-based wines to officially compete overseas as "Japanese wine."

-Currently, activities aimed at expanding exports overseas through "Koshu Of Japan" produced by wineries in Yamanashi Prefecture are actively underway, and Koshu is also cultivated globally, including in Napa Valley, California, USA, and Germany, which is another notable point.
+Currently, activities aimed at expanding exports overseas through "Koshu of Japan," produced by wineries in Yamanashi Prefecture, are actively underway.
+Additionally, Koshu is cultivated globally, including in Napa Valley, California, and Germany, highlighting its global presence.

 The quality of Koshu wine has remarkably improved over the past few decades, and winning awards at prestigious international wine competitions has become common.

-There is no doubt that Koshu will continue to be an important variety in Japan for decades and even hundreds of years to come.
+There is no doubt that Koshu will continue to be an important variety in Japan for decades and even centuries to come.

 The charm of Koshu lies, above all, in its wide range of styles.

-Koshu is a grape variety that produces very delicate quality wines, and at one time it was disparagingly described as "watery, thin wine."
+Koshu is a grape variety that produces very delicate wines and was once disparaged as "watery, thin wine."

-Thanks to the efforts of wineries in Yamanashi Prefecture, the implementation of the Koshu project by major wine makers, local study sessions, and the selection of excellent Koshu strains, efforts to "maximize the potential of Koshu" have continued for many years, resulting in the production of Koshu wines of outstanding quality that surprise the world today.
+Thanks to the efforts of wineries in Yamanashi Prefecture, large wine manufacturers' Koshu projects, local study groups, and the selection of superior Koshu strains, long-term efforts to maximize Koshu's potential have resulted in the production of excellent Koshu wines that surprise the world with their quality.

 Koshu is a grape variety that produces white wines characterized by freshness reminiscent of grapefruit, nuances of white peach and Japanese citrus, refreshing acidity, gentle quality, and phenolic light bitterness.

-However, the wine itself does not have a strong assertion, and overall it is an elegant, delicate, and well-balanced quality wine.
+However, the wine itself does not have a strong assertion; overall, it is elegant, delicate, and well-balanced in quality.

-Its delicacy, conversely, offers the advantage of being able to produce various types of wine, and it is attractive that it is not a variety that produces uniform wines, such as barrel aging, sur lie, or orange wine.
+Its delicacy, on the flip side, offers the advantage of being able to produce various types of wine, making it attractive as a variety that does not produce uniform wines like barrel aging, sur lie, or orange wine.

 The types of Koshu wine are briefly summarized below.

-Relatively common among Koshu wines is the simple fermentation type, fresh and fruity, delicious when young.
+Relatively common in Koshu wines is the simple fermentation style, producing fresh and fruity wines that are delicious when young.

-Common in new wines and winery staple wines (daily wines), these are dry, crisp, refreshing, and easy-to-drink wines.
+Common in new wines and standard winery wines (daily wines), this type is dry, crisp, refreshing, and easy to drink.

-Easy to pair with any meal, especially well-suited to Japanese cuisine in general, making it a welcome type for everyday dining.
+This type pairs well with any meal, especially Japanese cuisine in general, making it a welcome presence on the daily dining table.

-This is a method different from barrel aging, creating a fuller flavor while maintaining a fresher and more vibrant impression, with some showing slight effervescence.
+This is a method different from barrel aging, creating a richer flavor while giving a fresher and more refreshing impression, with some showing slight effervescence.

-Recommended for those looking for Koshu wine that is refreshing yet rich in flavor.
+Recommended for those looking for a Koshu wine that is crisp yet rich.

-Because Koshu has a delicate quality, it pairs well with creamy nuances, smokiness, and vanilla aromas derived from barrels.
+Because Koshu has a delicate quality, it pairs well with creamy nuances, smokiness, and vanilla aromas derived from barrel aging.

-Delicate and fragile Koshu takes on a rich atmosphere, expanding pairings with dishes that use plenty of fresh cream or have strong seasonings.
+Delicate and fragile Koshu gains a rich atmosphere, expanding pairing options with dishes using plenty of fresh cream or strongly flavored foods.

-There are various types even within barrel aging, such as those aged firmly in new barrels or those with only a slight barrel nuance that retain delicacy, which is also an attractive feature.
+There are various types of barrel aging, from those aged firmly in new barrels to those with minimal barrel influence that retain delicacy, which is also an attractive feature.

 Maceration type

-Koshu has a slightly purplish, deep-colored skin with thickness and a high polyphenol content, so it is sometimes made using a maceration method where the skin, seeds, and juice are fermented together.
+Koshu grapes have slightly purplish, deep-colored skins with thickness and high polyphenol content, so sometimes the winemaking method involves fermenting skins, seeds, and juice together.

-The color becomes an orange wine with an orange hue, combining the sweet and fruity aroma derived from the skin, the richness and astringency from phenols, and the bitterness characteristic of Koshu, resulting in a powerful white wine with a well-balanced profile.
+The color becomes an orange wine with an orange hue, combining sweet, fruity aromas from the skins, phenol-derived richness and astringency, and Koshu-derived bitterness into a well-balanced, powerful white wine.

 Yellow aroma type

-Koshu contains various thiol compounds found in Sauvignon Blanc, revealing fresh citrus nuances such as grapefruit.
+Koshu contains various thiol compounds found in Sauvignon Blanc, giving it fresh citrus nuances like grapefruit.

-By advancing the harvest time, carefully selecting yeast, and focusing on brewing methods, this approach brings out these elements to create Koshu wines with a distinctly elegant aroma.
+By harvesting earlier, carefully selecting yeast, and focusing on winemaking methods, this approach brings out a strikingly floral aroma in Koshu wines.

-It pairs excellently with Japanese cuisine but is also a type that can expand pairing options with aromatic Western and ethnic dishes.
+While it pairs excellently with Japanese cuisine, it is also a type that broadens pairing options with aromatic Western and ethnic dishes.

-To truly understand the charm of Koshu, you have to start by drinking Koshu.
+To truly appreciate the charm of Koshu, you have to drink Koshu first.

 Here are three recommended Koshu wines from "CRAFT WINE SHOP."